Issues when compiled with libedit instead of readline

 irb(main):001:0> "a \U+FFC3\U+FFA4" # typing 'a ä' results in this weird escape sequence

 This issue has already been mentioned on ruby-core in 2009, but with no apparent result: http://blade.nagaokaut.ac.jp/cgi-bin/scat.rb/ruby/ruby-core/21259

 This shows up quite often, usually it’s suggested to manually install GNU readline before compiling Ruby (and making sure readline is actually found and used when configuring / compiling):

 Maybe Ruby could bundle readline to avoid this kind of issues?

-#2 Updated by Stefan Daschek about 1 year ago
+#2 Updated by Stefan Daschek over 1 year ago

 Indeed, but unfortunately it’s a badly documented choice with rather surprising consequences: Compiling Ruby works seemingly without any problems, and you may use Ruby for several days or even months before noticing the issue.
 And then it’s quite hard to find out that this has something todo with the way you initially compiled Ruby.

 Could there at least be a big warning when compiling with libedit, saying something like “Warning: This build uses libedit instead of readline.
 You will not be able to use accented characters in irb.“?
 Dave Thomas already suggested this back in 2009: http://blade.nagaokaut.ac.jp/cgi-bin/scat.rb/ruby/ruby-core/21277